afmdev/alejanfm/README.md

 <p align="center">Hi, I'm Alejandro!

-<p align="center">⚙️ Welcome to my profile, I've recently graduated as a <strong>Full-Stack Developer</strong> and during the last few years, I've been focusing on and working as an <strong>HTML / CSS layout designer</strong>.
+<p align="center">⚙️ Welcome to my profile, I've recently graduated as a <strong>Front-End Developer</strong> and during the last few years, I've been focusing on and working as an <strong>HTML / CSS layout designer</strong>.
  </p>

 <p align="center">🥇 After a 5-month of full-time intensive course, I have enhanced my skills to be able to develop several projects using technologies such as <strong>JavaScript, React, TypeScript, MongoDB, Firebase, Node, Express, Rest API, HTML, CSS, Bootstrap, Material UI, Figma.</strong></p>